This post contains affiliate links. Read the full disclosure here

 1. Start a Freelance Writing Business

-Why do I consider freelance writing as one of the best stay-at-home business ideas for 2021?
-Well, first, you don’t have to pay to start making money as a freelance writer.
+I consider freelance writing as one of the best stay-at-home business ideas because you don’t have to pay to start making money as a freelance writer.
 At the very least, you’ll only need a computer and an internet connection, which I believe you already have.

 Second, there’s no shortage of writing jobs online, so if this is your cup of tea, it is possible to make six figures with just a freelance writing business.

-Don’t believe me?
-Look at Holly who started freelance writing while working a typical 9-5 job.
+If you don’t believe me, look at Holly who started freelance writing while working a typical 9-5 job.
 Holly left her lucrative corporate job when she started earning over $40,000/year freelance writing.
 Now Holly consistently makes $200,000 per year from this online home business alone!

 Now you may be thinking, perhaps Holly is successful because she’s an incredibly talented writer.